opencybersecurityalliance/stix-shifter/README.md

 positional arguments:
   {qradar,dummy,car,cim,splunk,elastic,bigfix,csa,csa:at,csa:nf,aws_security_hub,carbonblack}
-                        The translation module to use {results,query}       The translation action to perform data_source           STIX identity object representing a datasource data                  The STIX pattern or JSON results to be translated options               Options dictionary
+                        The translation module to use {results,query,parse} The translation action to perform data_source           STIX identity object representing a datasource data                  The STIX pattern or JSON results to be translated options               Options dictionary